fleschutz/CWTS/README.md

 * Contributions, suggestions, and improvements are welcome!
 * Open an Issue if you encounter bugs or have feature ideas.
 * Create a Pull Request if you'd like to improve something.
-* Or just send your feedback to: markus.fleschutz [at] gmail.com

 📜 License & Copyright
 -----------------------
 This open source project is licensed under the CC0 license.
 All trademarks are the property of their respective owners.